vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 * Programmatically using one of the SDKs or directly via the REST APIs
 * Using tools such as the ADT Explorer sample

-As the ADT Explorer includes rich visualization of an ADT graph, it is well suited for building out the simple model for the proof-of-concept.
+As the ADT Explorer includes rich visualization of an Azure Digital Twins graph, it is well suited for building out the simple model for the proof-of-concept.
 However, larger, more complex, models are also supported and a comprehensive bulk import/export capability helps with iterative design.
 During this exercise the following tasks will be completed:

 * Access the ADT Explorer (Preview) via the Azure Portal
 * Import the Contoso Cheese models
 * Use the models to create digital twins
 * Add relationships to the graph
-* Learn how to use delete twins, relationships and models from ADT
+* Learn how to use delete twins, relationships and models from Azure Digital Twins
-* Bulk import a graph into ADT
+* Bulk import a graph into Azure Digital Twins

 #### Task 1 - Access the ADT Explorer